 Vitamin B12 Deficiency and its Neurological Consequencesby Viatcheslav Wlassoff, PhD | July 30, 2014

-B complex vitamins are important for various functions of the human body.
-Be it energy production, body defense mechanisms, or red blood cell formation, the B group vitamins play pivotal roles and carry on the functions by working in tandem or all alone.
+B-complex vitamins are important for various functions in the human body.
+Whether it is energy production, body defense mechanisms, or red blood cell formation, the B-group vitamins play pivotal roles by working in tandem or individually.
 Vitamin B12, in particular, has a great impact on neurological health.

-When it comes to neurological concerns, the vitamins B1 (thiamine), B2 (riboflavin), B3 (niacin), biotin, B6 (pyridoxine), folic acid and B12 (cobalamin) are especially important.
-These B group vitamins have specific effects on brain cell functions and their deficiency leads to different neurological and psychological problems.
+When it comes to neurological concerns, vitamin B1 (thiamine), B2 (riboflavin), B3 (niacin), B7 (biotin), B6 (pyridoxine), B9 (folate, synthetically known as folic acid), and B12 (cobalamin) are especially important.
+These B-group vitamins have specific effects on brain cell functions and their deficiency leads to different neurological and psychological problems.
 Vitamin B12 deficiency is not very common in young adults but older people are more prone to this condition.

-Vitamin B12, or cobalamin, is an essential vitamin for the proper functioning and development of the brain and the nerve cells.
-It plays an important role in the maintenance of the sheaths that cover and protect the nerves of the central and the peripheral nervous system, ensuring proper and faster nerve-impulse transmission.
+Vitamin B12, or cobalamin, is an essential vitamin for the proper functioning and development of the brain and nerve cells.
+It plays an important role in the maintenance of the sheaths that cover and protect the nerves of the central and the peripheral nervous system, ensuring fast and effective nerve-impulse transmission.

 A fatty substance called myelin is essential for the formation of these sheaths.
 Vitamin B12 plays a significant role in the synthesis and maintenance of myelin.
 The neurological problems caused by vitamin B12 deficiency later in life are due to the damage caused to the myelin sheath.